rdragon/bon/README.md

 The serializer outputs a binary message that consists of the following parts:

 ```
-message = version + block_id + schema + body
+message = format_type + block_id + schema + body
 ```

 These parts can be described as follows:

-- `version`: one byte indicating the version of the serializer that is used.
+- `format_type`: one byte indicating the format type.
-- `block_id`: four bytes representing the ID of a schema block.
+- `block_id`: four bytes representing the ID of a schema block, or zero bytes if the format type doesn't include a block ID.
-- `schema`: three or more bytes determining the schema used by the `body` part.
+- `schema`: two or more bytes determining the schema used by the `body` part.
 - `body`: the actual payload of the message.

 A message can only be deserialized if the schema block with ID `block_id` is known by the deserializer.